Air France: Formation and early years

 During World War II, Air France moved its operations to Casablanca, Morocco.
 On 26 June 1945, all of France's air transport companies were nationalised.
 On 29 December 1945, a decree of the French Government granted Air France the management of the entire French air transport network.
-Air France appointed its first flight attendants in 1946.
+Air France recruited its first female flight attendants in 1946.
 The same year the airline opened its first air terminal at Les Invalides in central Paris.
 It was linked to Paris Le Bourget Airport, Air France's first operations and engineering base, by coach.
 At that time the network covered 160,000 km, claimed to be the longest in the world.
 Société Nationale Air France was set up on 1 January 1946.

 European schedules were initially operated by a fleet of Douglas DC-3 aircraft.
 On 1 July 1946, Air France started direct flights between Paris and New York via refuelling stops at Shannon and Gander.
 Douglas DC-4 piston-engine airliners covered the route in just under 20 hours.
 In September 1947, Air France's network stretched east from New York, Fort de France and Buenos Aires to Shanghai.